unit logo

 State of Florida Plans

-If you are enrolled in a State of Florida plan, information regarding dependents* and eligibility can be found here.
+If you are enrolled in a State of Florida plan, you can find information about dependents and eligibility here.

-* If you and your spouse both work for a State of Florida agency, you may be eligible to participate in the state’s Spouse Program and pay less for health insurance.
+If you and your spouse both work for a State of Florida agency, you may be eligible for the state’s Spouse Program and receive discounted health insurance.

 UF Select and GatorCare Plans

-If you are enrolled in GatorCare and/or UFSelect Voluntary Benefits, you may also cover your eligible dependents.
-You must:
+If you are enrolled in GatorCare and/or UFSelect Voluntary Benefits, you can also cover your eligible dependents.
+Please follow these steps:

-• Select the correct family coverage tier for each plan that is to cover your dependents; and
+• Select the correct family coverage tier for each plan that will cover your dependents.

-• Enroll each dependent* in the appropriate plan; and
+• Enroll each dependent in the appropriate plan.

 • Select the Submit button in myUFL.

-• Your domestic partner – A person of same or opposite sex whom you live with; and to whom you are emotionally committed, share a primary residence and share joint responsibilities for common welfare and financial obligations.
+• Your domestic partner – A person you live with, of the same or opposite sex, with whom you are emotionally committed, share a primary residence, and have joint responsibilities for common welfare and financial obligations.
 Additional criteria can be found on the Affidavit of Domestic Partnership.

-• Your child and/or domestic partner’s child – Through the end of the calendar year in which he/she turns age 26, your and/or your domestic partner’s biological child, legally adopted child or child placed in the home for the purpose of adoption in accordance with applicable state and federal laws.
+• Your child and/or domestic partner’s child – Your biological child, legally adopted child, or child placed in the home for the purpose of adoption, up to the age of 26.

-• Your child and/or domestic partner’s child with a disability – Your and/or your domestic partner’s covered child who is permanently mentally or physically disabled.
-This child may continue health insurance coverage after reaching age 26 if you provide adequate documentation validating disability upon request and the child remains continuously covered in a UF health plan.
-The child must be unmarried, dependent on you for care and for financial support, and can have no dependents of his/her own.
+• Your child and/or domestic partner’s child with a disability – Your covered child or your domestic partner’s covered child who is permanently mentally or physically disabled.
+This child may continue health insurance coverage after reaching age 26, provided adequate documentation validating the disability is provided upon request.
+The child must be unmarried, dependent on you for care and financial support, and have no dependents of their own.

-• Your foster child – Through the end of the calendar year in which he/she turns age 26, a child that has been placed in your home by the Department of Children and Families Foster Care Program or the foster care program of a licensed private agency.
-Foster children may be eligible to their age of maturity.
+• Your foster child – A child placed in your home by the Department of Children and Families Foster Care Program or a licensed private agency, until the age of 26.

-• Legal guardianship – Through the end of the calendar year in which he/she turns age 26, a child (your ward) for whom you have legal guardianship in accordance with an Order of Guardianship pursuant to applicable state and federal laws.
-Your ward may be eligible until his or her age of maturity.
+• Legal guardianship – A child for whom you have legal guardianship in accordance with an Order of Guardianship, until the age of 26.

-• Your and/or domestic partner’s child/grandchild – A newborn dependent of your covered child.
-Coverage may remain in effect for up to 18 months of age as long as the newborn’s parent remains covered.
+• Your and/or domestic partner’s child/grandchild – A newborn dependent of your covered child, with coverage up to 18 months of age as long as the newborn’s parent remains covered.

 * Social Security Numbers are required for all dependents.
 If your dependent does not have a SSN, please contact UFHR Benefits for assistance.
 To update SSN data for an existing dependent, use the instructions in the Updating SSN instructions for UFSelect guide.